Rapper Kid Cudi to testify at Sean ‘Diddy’ Combs trial this week

-Prosecutors have contended in court filings that Combs was so upset about the relationship that he arranged to have Cudi’s convertible firebombed.
+Prosecutors say Combs was so upset about the relationship that he arranged to have Cudi’s convertible firebombed, according to court filings.

-Prosecutors informed the judge that Cudi, whose legal name is Scott Mescudi, would not be called to the stand before Thursday.
-Meanwhile, a federal agent resumed testifying Wednesday about what investigators found when they raided Combs’ home in Florida in March 2024.
-Homeland Security Agent Gerard Gannon displayed for the jury a Gucci bag in which drugs were found, including cocaine.
+Cudi, whose legal name is Scott Mescudi, won’t be called to the stand before Thursday, prosecutors informed the judge.
+In the meantime, a federal agent resumed testifying Wednesday in the Manhattan courtroom about what investigators found when they raided Combs’ home in March 2024, six months before his arrest last September.

-Cassie testified last week that Combs was enraged when she left him for a period of time in 2011 and began dating Cudi.
-She said Combs left a large bruise on her back where he kicked her as she left his Los Angeles home for the last time that year.
+Homeland Security Investigations sent 80 to 90 agents to the residence near Miami, used an armored vehicle to smash through the security gate, handcuffed and searched a half-dozen employees, and deployed boats to patrol nearby waters, Agent Gerard Gannon testified.

 Combs has pleaded not guilty to charges that he leveraged his fame and fortune to oversee a two-decade-long racketeering enterprise that controlled Cassie and others through threats and violence.